|Professor VKK Chatterjee

 Patient and Public Involvement

-To find out how you can get involved in research, please contact Caroline McMahon, PPI Lead or Anna Ellis PPI Co-ordinator.
+To find out how you can get involved in research, please contact Caroline McMahon, PPI Lead or Treena Becker PPI Co-ordinator.
 More information about taking part in research can be found here.

 The CRF and CIW are located within the Cambridge Clinical Research Centre (CCRC) on the Cambridge Biomedical Campus.
 This is accessed from within the main hospital via the “Rosie Corridor”, which runs between the main concourse, the Rosie Maternity Hospital and the Addenbrooke’s Treatment Centre (ATC).
 The location is pinpointed on the map below.